e-geist/ddtp/doc/resources/serialization.md

 - Storage size: very import for recorded data, because of huge volume / mid for compliance data
 - Standardized protocol: important to enable analysis + evaluation via different systems

-Decision: De-facto standard parquet due to very good support in all systems, versatility, space and speed.
+*Decision*: De-facto standard **parquet** due to very good support in all systems, versatility, space and speed.
 On top of parquet of course some table-format can (and probably should!) be used, like Apache Iceberg or Delta Lake.
 As this is a demo project, these were omitted.